Featured

 If you’d like more resources for daily prayer then check out our DAY BY DAY pages.

-BIBLE READINGS: You can find the readings for Friday of the December 22 here (Universalis Website)
+BIBLE READINGS: You can find the readings the Epiphany here Universalis Website)

 DAY BY DAY